Docs Menu

 The simplest method is configuring the Kubernetes Operator to create a Kubernetes service that routes external traffic to the Ops Manager application.
 The Ops Manager deployment procedure instructs you to add the following settings to the object specification that configures the Kubernetes Operator to create a service:

-You can use the Kubernetes Operator to configure Ops Manager to operate in Local or Remote mode if your environment prevents granting hosts in your Kubernetes cluster access to the Internet.
+You can use the Kubernetes Operator to configure a single Ops Manager cluster to operate in Local or Remote mode if your environment prevents granting hosts in your Kubernetes cluster access to the Internet.
 In these modes, the Backup Daemons and managed MongoDB resources download installation archives from Ops Manager instead of from the Internet:

 When you deploy Ops Manager with the Kubernetes Operator, Ops Manager can manage MongoDB database resources deployed: